zealand-cs/Gilbert/Documents/Diagrams/UseCases.md

 Users are now assigned different roles with different permission access to the system

-# USECASE - See/Add/Remove favorites
+# USECASE - Add favorites

 ##### Precondition: